-Autism Spectrum Disorders or Asperger’s Syndrome in Children Who Are Blind or Visually Impaired
+Autism Spectrum Disorders or Asperger’s Syndrome in Children Who Are Blind or Low Vision

 The term “autism spectrum disorders” refers to a range of neurological disorders that affect a child’s ability to communicate, relate to others, and understand or respond to sensory input.
 In general, the cause of these disorders is not known.
 Autism spectrum disorders affect each child in a unique way.
 Children with such a disorder may have a mild or severe condition, and they can range in their functioning from gifted to severely cognitively impaired.
 It is important to be aware that children need to have more than one characteristic of an autism spectrum disorder to be diagnosed with the condition.